 Can I get moving insurance?

 All licensed movers are required by law to have some form of moving insurance.
 However, they’re only required to have a minimum amount of coverage, and it may not be enough to cover all your belongings in the event that the mover is liable.
 Ask about paying for additional coverage for your move.

 Moving insurance comes in two different types:

 Released value coverage pays 60 cents per pound for each damaged or lost item.
-If your $1,000 laptop gets destroyed during the move, but it only weighs five pounds, you’re only entitled to a measly $3.
+If your $1,000 laptop gets destroyed during the move, but it only weighs a few pounds, you’re only entitled to a measly $3.
 This coverage is usually already baked into the mover’s rates.

 Full value coverage pays for damaged or lost item’s market replacement value.
 That may mean repairing the item or replacing it with a similar item.
 This protection will cost you more, but it provides the most coverage.
 However, some items may be excluded, especially those that are worth more than $100 per pound.